Khushi-51/Vault3/README.md

 - The contract address is correctly set.
 - You have the necessary access permissions.

-## 👥 Contributing

-We welcome contributions! 🚀 To contribute:

-1. Fork the repository
-2. Create a new branch (`feature/your-feature-name`)
-3. Make your changes & ensure all tests pass
-4. Submit a pull request with a detailed description

-## 📜 License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## 📬 Contact

 For any queries or suggestions, feel free to reach out: